 Of course, no one wants any horse to get sick, ever, so, understanding that, your reasonable question would be, “What can/should we do?”

 And my response would be, “Go out and enjoy your horse.”

 Vaccination won’t help.
-Vaccination simply is not effective.
-This isn’t just a horse thing; there’s no really good herpes virus vaccination against any disease of any species.
-In fact, the best things that you can do involve good hygiene measures, that is, the types of things that people should do with their horses anyway (but often don’t).
+Vaccination simply is not effective at preventing the EHV-1 jnfections that make all the headlines.
+Since there isn’t an effective vaccine, the best things that you can do involve good hygiene measures, that is, the types of things that people should do with their horses anyway (but often don’t).

 So, for example, new arrivals to farms should be quarantined for a few weeks before being introduced to new horses.
 People working around horses should wash their hands often so that they don’t carry disease.
 If you’re working around a sick horse, change your clothes before moving on to the next horse.
 Don’t crowd horses together.
 Feed them well.
 Get them fresh air and exercise.
 All common sense and mundane.
 And important, too.

-I don’t want to seem unsympathetic.
-EHV-1 can be a bad deal for individual horses.
-Quarantining sick horses, or horses that were exposed at the show in Utah was absolutely the right thing.
+I don’t want to seem unconcerned or insensitive.
+EHV-1 can be a very bad deal for individual horses.
+Quarantining sick horses, such as the horses that were exposed at the show in Utah is absolutely the right thing, when there is a disease outbreak.
 But for most horses, EHV-1 is no no big deal at all.
-It’s one thing to be prudent and cautious, but it’s quite another thing to be paranoid; cancelling or avoiding horse shows in southern California because there was an EHV-1 outbreak in Utah is akin to closing the Los Angeles Unified School District because some kids in Missouri got chicken pox (which, by the way, is another herpes virus).
+It’s one thing to be prudent and cautious, but it’s quite another thing to be hysterical.
+Cancelling or avoiding horse shows in southern California, as happened in 2011, because there was an EHV-1 outbreak in Utah is akin to closing the Los Angeles Unified School District because some kids in Missouri got chicken pox (which, by the way, is another herpes virus).